Setting the Subwoofer / LFE Crossover for Best Performance

 Just because THX specified a suggested LFE cutoff frequency, doesn't mean it is always appropriate for all room/speaker implementations or that it must be blindly followed.
 Many times its easy to forget what a subwoofer is meant to do.
 It is meant to act like a subwoofer, not a woofer.
 The purpose of a subwoofer is to reproduce very low frequencies that most loudspeakers cannot reproduce with authority on their own.
 In the 5.1 Digital realm, the LFE channel was introduced as a means to alleviate the demand placed on the other channels to deliver low frequencies with ample amounts of "oomph" without limiting the dynamic range.
-When using an LFE/subwoofer cutoff (-3dB) at 80Hz / 24dB/octave slope, these frequencies are high enough to still have directional perception, especially if the sub is located in close proximity to the listening position.
+When using an LFE/subwoofer cutoff (-3dB) at 80Hz / 24dB/octave slope, the frequencies slightly above the 80Hz setting are high enough to still have directional perception, especially if the sub is located in close proximity to the listening position.
 This makes it easier to locate the sub in the listening room and / or reinforcing standing bass waves in the listening room (above 60Hz) by coupling with the bass output from the main speakers if they are configured large.

 Selecting the Right Crossover for Your System

 Selecting the right crossover for your system is a process that involves much listening and experimentation.
 Sometimes it can be easy (such as when a loudspeaker manufacturer tells you where to set it) and sometimes it can be more difficult.
 On systems that offer a flexible bass management system, shoot for setting the crossover frequency for at least 10Hz above the lowest frequency your main speakers can reproduce cleanly.